HAbozaid/arabfs/README.md

 create symlink and hardlink.

 this project wroking under any operating system support vfs like linux or ubuntu.

-this project compile under gcc 5.0  you must install it
+Dependencies:
+1-gcc5
+2-fuse library
+3-linux

+to run arabfs:
+1-type make in the terminal.
+2-create a new directory
-you must compile the files by type make in the terminal. then make the mount point by ./sfuse "the name of the folder". then test the opertation of the file system.
+3-then make the mount point by ./sfuse "the name of the directory".
+4-test the opertation of the file system like mkdir and ln etc.